Colton1skees/Colton1skees.github.io/posts/LuaReversal.md

 Once you've figured out what lua version the game uses, download the source code and open it up in a text editor.
 At this point you can just use strings to locate any C API function.
 I'm using lua version 5.1.1, but the process doesn't change much throughout versions.

-### How to find luaL_loadbuffer
+### How to find luaL_loadbuffer and lua_pcall

-One function in the lua source code, called "db_debug", calls luaL_loadbuffer.
 ![Branching](https://i.imgur.com/wI3Dkpu.png)
-Cross reference any of the strings in the method, and you should be brought here
+If you look at the lua method "db_debug", you'll see that it calls luaL_loadbuffer and lua_pcall.

 ![Branching](https://i.imgur.com/C2lOgIO.png)
+If you cross reference "=(debug command)" you'll be brought here

 ```cpp
 if ( sub_35548930(a1, &v9, strlen(&v9), "=(debug command)") || sub_35547920(a1, 0, 0, 0) )
 ```

-In that line alone you've found luaL_loadbuffer and lua_pcall.
-With those two functions alone you can execute any custom lua script(See [here](<[here](https://pgl.yoyo.org/luai/i/3.7+Functions+and+Types)>)).
+If you look at this that line, you'll see luaL_loadbuffer and lua_pcall.
+With those two functions alone you can execute any custom lua script(See [here](http://gouthamanbalaraman.com/blog/minimal-example-lua-function-cpp.html))